hbs-rcs/hbsgrid-docs/docs/storage.md

 [!WARNING]
 #### Reaching your home folder limit can prevent *NoMachine* sessions from starting, and this is one of the most common reasons for difficulties connecting to the HBS Grid desktop via NoMachine.

-You can fix this problem yourself in a couple of ways:
+You can fix this problem yourself in a few ways:

 1.  **By Terminal**: Open a terminal (in the Windows search toolbar, type "Cmd" or "Windows PowerShell"; in the Mac search toolbar, type "Terminal") and run
     ```sh